An algorithmic framework for the optimization of deep neural networks architectures and hyperparameters: Search space definition

 \section{Search space definition}

-The development of a complete optimization framework for AutoDL needs the definition of the search space, the objective function and the search algorithm.
-In this section, the handled optimization problem is formulated.
-Then, the search space and its characteristics are detailed.
+The development of our optimization framework DRAGON requires the definition of a search space, an objective function and a search algorithm.
+In this section, we formulate the handled optimization problem an then we detail DRAGON's search space and its characteristics.